 History of Projective Geometry and Foundations of Mathematics in the 19th Century

-A French mathematician, Michel Chasles (1793–1880) went even further: he believed that the concept of duality, characteristic of projective geometry, could be the expression of a deeper duality connoting the physical universe and its laws too; therefore, through a series of works published between 1828 and 1861, he tried to develop an entire foundational program where:
+A French mathematician, Michel Chasles (1793–1880) went even further: he believed that the concept of duality, characteristic of projective geometry, could be the expression of a deeper duality connoting the physical universe as well as its laws; therefore, through a series of works published between 1828 and 1861, he tried to develop an entire foundational program where he:

-a) he showed how to express metric properties through graphic-projective concepts, under certain conditions;
+a) Showed how to express metric properties through graphic-projective concepts, under certain conditions;

-b) he demonstrated that most of the physical quantities which characterise circular motions have a geometric basis;
+b) Demonstrated that most of the physical quantities characterising circular motions have a geometric basis;

-c) he speculated the existence of an universal duality related to geometry and to the physical universe and its laws.
+c) Speculated the existence of an universal duality related to geometry and to the physical universe and its laws.

-In an article published in 2019 in the Archive for History of Exact Sciences, I have dealt with the first point.
-My current research aims at writing a volume where all three points are analysed together, and where the features of Chasles' foundational program can be explained, as well as the interconnections between his thought and the ideas of his most relevant contemporaries.
+I dealt with the first point in an article published in 2019 in the Archive for History of Exact Sciences.
+My current research is focused on writing a volume where all three points are analysed together, and where the features of Chasles' foundational program can be explained, together with the interconnections between his thought and the ideas of his most relevant contemporaries.